0just0/comma-placement/README.md

 There are a few params that might be helpful: `--use_wandb` and `--save_to_hf`.
 Set them to `False` if you don't want to track the experiment or push the model to hub.
 In this case, logging will be done to `stdout` and after the training the best model will be saved to `models/`.

-All the nessesary configuration params are specified in ```comma_placement/config.py```.
+All the necessary configuration params are specified in ```comma_placement/config.py```.
 You might tweak them a little bit to change the dataset used to training or to use different params for LoRa or training process.

 ## Evaluation